Independent Communications Authority of South Africa: 1990–2006

 On 1 July 2000, the Independent Communications Authority of South Africa (ICASA) was established.
 It was established as a single electronic communications regulator in the country in terms of the ICASA Act of 2000 merging SATRA with the IBA.

 In 2001, the second wave of re-regulation of the telecommunications industry took place with the passage of the Telecommunications Amendment Act of 2001.
 This Act introduced some far-reaching changes to the existing regime, for an example, the provision for the Second Network Operator (SNO) as of 7 May 2002.

 In August 2001, the Minister of Communications issued policy directions which were amended in April 2002, setting out the process in relation to the licensing of the SNO (Neotel) in broad terms.
 The third mobile cellular telephone operator license was issued on 22 June 2001 to Cell C. On 19 August 2002, ICASA issued new national Mobile Cellular Telephone Service (MCTS) licenses in terms of section 37(1) of the Telecommunications Act to Vodacom and MTN.

 In 2002, two new pieces of telecommunications-related legislation were passed, the Electronic Communications and Transactions Act (ECT Act) of 2000 and the Regulation of Interception of Communications and Provision of Communication-related Information Act (Interception Act).
 The ECA of 2005 was passed and came into effect on 19 July 2006.

 Since 2007

-In 2013, the ICASA led a state-wide campaign to encourage consumers to turn in their illegally-bought cordless phones, the latters being responsible for clogging the telecommunication networks with improper data properties.
-The ICASA was also criticized for undermining the issue of high rates of mobile calls, and for not handling the monopolistic hold of MTN and Vodacom on the SA mobile market (91% of market shares).
-In 2012, the broadcast request of TopTV (broadcaster of adult content channels Playboy TV, Desire TV and Private Spice) was refused by the ICASA.
-In April 2013, the ICASA allowed TopTV to broadcast between 8pm and 5am in April 2013 and then backtracked on its decision in July 2013.
+In 2013, ICASA led a state-wide campaign to encourage consumers to turn in their illegally-bought cordless phones, which were responsible for clogging the telecommunication networks with improper data properties.
+ICASA was also criticized for undermining the issue of high rates of mobile calls, and for not handling the monopolistic hold of MTN and Vodacom on the SA mobile market (91% of market shares).

+In 2012, the broadcast request of TopTV (broadcaster of adult content channels Playboy TV, Desire TV and Private Spice) was refused by ICASA.
+In April 2013, ICASA allowed TopTV to broadcast between 8pm and 5am in April 2013 and then backtracked on its decision in July 2013.

-In July 2016, the ICASA launched the 700MHz, 800MHz and 2.6GHz spectrum licences but the North Gauteng High Court blocked this auction after Cell C requested further reviews of the process.
-In March 2021, the High court of Pretoria ordered the ICASA to stop the biddings on the auction of the 5G spectrum that started in October 2020, after Telkom and Etv obtained an interdict in a separate case.
-In October 2021, the ICASA reset the auction's deadline to March 2022.
+In July 2016, ICASA launched the 700 MHz, 800 MHz and 2.6 GHz spectrum licences but the North Gauteng High Court blocked this auction after Cell C requested further reviews of the process.

+In March 2021, the High court of Pretoria ordered ICASA to stop the biddings on the auction of the 5G spectrum that started in October 2020, after Telkom and Etv obtained an interdict in a separate case.
+In October 2021, ICASA reset the auction's deadline to March 2022.